NMSTechnologySemiconductors42,000 employees

 NVIDIA CorporationNVDA

 NVIDIA Corporation operates as a data center scale AI infrastructure company.
 The company operates through two segments, Compute & Networking, and Graphics segments.
-The Compute & Networking segment provides data center accelerated computing and networking platforms and artificial intelligence solut
+The Compute & Networking segment provides data center accelerated computing and networking platforms and artificia

 Gross Margin